-Replacing underground electric cable enhances the City’s electric service reliability.
-Work was substantially completed in March 2021.
-Impacted streets included:
+Replacing underground cable enhances the City’s electric service reliability.

-Utility Dynamics, the City's contractor, installed conduit through utility easements and public right-of-way for the past several months.
-Electrical transformers, pedestals and street lights also have been replaced.
-This winter, the contractor energized and connected homes to the new equipment.
-Scheduled power outages of 1-2 hours per home were required as part of the process.
+Utility Dynamics, the City's contractor, will be installing conduit through utility easements and public right-of-way for the next several months.
+Electrical transformers, pedestals and street lights also will be replaced.
+This winter, the contractor will energize and connect homes to the new equipment.
+Scheduled power outages are required as part of the Lark Street project.

-Final landscape restoration will begin by early April and should be completed later that month, weather permitting.
+Final landscape restoration will begin in spring 2022, weather permitting.

-Impacted residents were asked to remove obstructions within 10 feet of a switch, junction box, transformer or pedestal.
-Plantings within 5 feet of street lights had to be relocated as well.
-Residents with private utilities (sprinkler system, dog fence, etc.) were asked to contact the City so the systems could be relocated and not hit by construction crews.
+Impacted residents and businesses are asked to remove obstructions within 10 feet of a switch, junction box, transformer or pedestal.
+Plantings within 5 feet of street lights should be relocated as well.
+Residents with private utilities (sprinkler system, dog fence, etc.) are asked to contact the City so the systems could be relocated and not hit by construction crews.

-The public was made aware the contractor had a company take video of all the properties to document existing conditions prior to digging operations getting underway.
+The contractor will have a company take video of all impacted properties to document existing conditions prior to digging operations getting underway.